knarewski/browsersyncing-rails/README.md

 # Browser Syncing for Rails

 Use [Browser Sync](https://browsersyncing.io) with Rails.
-This gem provides installers to get you going with live reloading and browser syncing.

-Browser Syncing for Rails works beautifully with [cssbundling-rails](https://github.com/rails/cssbundling-rails) and [jsbundling-rails](https://github.com/rails/jsbundling-rails).
+This gem provides installers to get you going with live reloading and browser syncing — works beautifully with [cssbundling-rails](https://github.com/rails/cssbundling-rails) and [jsbundling-rails](https://github.com/rails/jsbundling-rails).

 Whenever Browser Sync detects changes to any assets or views, it will trigger a browser reload.
 You can configure Browser Sync via the generated `bs-config.js` — it's preconfigured to inject into `head` rather than `body`, due to turbo's body replacement.